 1.)
 Key Points: Use bullet points to enumerate key points and important details.
 As the presenter, it’s your job to explain these points further to your audience.
 Your PowerPoint deck is a visual aid.
-Bullet points will list down a few key words they need to remember, but the bulk of it should be explained in your delivery.
+They will list down a few key words they need to remember, but the bulk of it should be explained in your delivery.

 2.)
 Consistency: Make sure you use the same writing style for all bullet points throughout.
 Be consistent in your capitalization, use of verbs, and whether to use simple sentences or phrases.

 3.)
 6 X 6 Guideline: Maintain a professional look to your slides by following the 6 x 6 Guideline.
-You should have six words per bullet point, and only six points per slide.
+You should have six words per bullets and only six points per slide.
 While this isn’t a hard and fast rule, always aim to have slides that look neat and concise.

 4.)
 Variety: Even if you follow these rules, your PowerPoint deck will look monotonous if you use bullet points on every slide.
 Add a bit of variety by integrating pictures, videos, graphs, and other visual elements.
-Remember that bullet points are used to enumerate key information.
+Remember that bullets are used to enumerate key information.
 If your content doesn’t call for that, use something else on your slides.